 The SEC allows us to "incorporate by reference" into this prospectus supplement the information we file with the SEC, which means that we can disclose important business, financial and other information to you by referring you to other documents separately filed with the SEC.
 The information incorporated by reference is considered to be part of this prospectus supplement from the date we file that document.
-Any reports filed by us with the SEC after the date of this prospectus supplement and before the date that the offering of the securities by means of this prospectus supplement is terminated will automatically update and, where applicable, supersede any information contained in this prospectus or incorporated by reference in this prospectus supplement.
+Any reports filed by us with the SEC after the date of this prospectus supplement and before the date that the offering of the securities by means of this prospectus supplement is terminated will automatically update and, where applicable, supersede any information contained in this prospectus supplement or incorporated by reference in this prospectus supplement.

-We incorporate by reference the following documents or information filed with the SEC and any subsequent filings we make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act, after the date of this prospectus supplement and prior to completion of the offering of the securities described in this prospectus supplement (other than, in each case, documents or information deemed to have been furnished and not filed in accordance with SEC rules):
+We incorporate by reference the following documents or information filed with the SEC and any subsequent filings we make with the SEC under Section 13(a), 13(c), 14 or 15(d) of the Exchange Act, after the date of this prospectus supplement and prior to completion of the offering of the securities described in this prospectus supplement (other than, in each case, documents or information deemed to have been furnished and not filed in accordance with SEC rules):

-- our Annual Report on Form 10-K for the period ended December 31, 2011; - the information specifically incorporated by reference into our Annual Report on Form 10-K for the period ended December 31, 2011 from our definitive proxy statement on Schedule 14A filed with the SEC on April 3, 2012; - our Quarterly Report on Form 10-Q for the quarter ended March 31, 2012; - our Quarterly Report on Form 10-Q for the quarter ended June 30, 2012, as amended; - our Current Report on Form 8-K filed on March 16, 2012; - our Current Report on Form 8-K filed on April 10, 2012; - our Current Report on Form 8-K filed on May 23, 2012; - our Current Report on Form 8-K/A filed on June 7, 2012; - our Current Report on Form 8-K filed on July 26, 2012; - our Current Report on Form 8-K filed on August 2, 2012; - our Current Report on Form 8-K filed on August 15, 2012; - the description of our capital stock in our Registration Statement on Form 8-A filed on April 25, 2011; and - the description of our 8.25% Series A Cumulative Redeemable Preferred Stock in our Registration Statement on Form 8-A filed on August 2, 2012.
+- our Annual Report on Form 10-K for the period ended December 31, 2011; - the information specifically incorporated by reference into our Annual Report on Form 10-K for the period ended December 31, 2011 from our definitive proxy statement on Schedule 14A filed with the SEC on April 3, 2012; - our Quarterly Report on Form 10-Q for the quarter ended March 31, 2012; - our Quarterly Report on Form 10-Q for the quarter ended June 30, 2012, as amended; - our Quarterly Report on Form 10-Q for the quarter ended September 30, 2012; - our Current Report on Form 8-K filed on March 16, 2012; - our Current Report on Form 8-K filed on April 10, 2012; - our Current Report on Form 8-K filed on May 23, 2012; - our Current Report on Form 8-K/A filed on June 7, 2012; - our Current Report on Form 8-K filed on July 26, 2012; - our Current Report on Form 8-K filed on August 2, 2012 - our Current Report on Form 8-K filed on August 15, 2012; - our Current Report on Form 8-K filed on September 7, 2012; - our Current Report on Form 8-K filed on September 24, 2012; - our Current Report on Form 8-K filed on November 13, 2012; - the description of our capital stock in our Registration Statement on Form 8-A filed on April 25, 2011; - the description of our 8.25% Series A Cumulative Redeemable Preferred Stock in our Registration Statement on Form 8-A filed on August 2, 2012; and - the description of our 8.00% Series B Cumulative Redeemable Preferred Stock in our Registration Statement on Form 8-A filed on September 24,

-All documents that we file (but not those that we furnish) with the SEC pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus supplement and prior to the termination of the offering of shares hereby will be deemed to be incorporated by reference into this prospectus supplement and will automatically update and supersede the information in this prospectus supplement and any previously filed document.
+All documents that we file (but not those that we furnish) with the SEC pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus supplement and prior to the termination of the offering of shares hereby will be deemed to be incorporated by reference into this prospectus supplement and will automatically update and supersede the information in this prospectus supplement and any previously filed document.